 Its not that Bash is a bad guy, I don't want to put him down, but if we were picking teams, Bash would be last picked in gym class.

-He isn't very versatile and he doesn't do anything particularily great, all in all he is kind of just a worse Zsh(or Zsh is kind of like a better Bash).
+He isn't very versatile and he doesn't do anything particularly great, all in all he is kind of just a worse Zsh(or Zsh is kind of like a better Bash).

 Zsh is easy to get started with because it looks and acts like bash in a lot of ways.
 So if you are familiar with bash don't worry, you can try zsh out without skipping a beat and you still end up with a better shell.

-In my mind one of the most important reasons why Zsh is better than bash is autocompletion, and I don't mean that whimpy autocompletion you get by installing bash completion.
+In my mind one of the most important reasons why Zsh is better than bash is auto-completion, and I don't mean that wimpy auto-completion you get by installing bash completion.
 I mean, this is real deal command completion, besides getting all the completion of common commands on the command line, and being ridiculously fast, the completion also gives you a keyboard navigable completion list.

 in Zsh?
 This: